Welcome to The Fighters Generation Review FAQ. This page will give you a closer look at the process and inspiration

 are the controls?
 (Taking into consideration the year it was released.)
 How effective are the gameplay elements introduced?
 How technical, deep, and intuitive are the core fighting mechanics & character movesets?
 Finally, how rewarding is the game for skilled players who put time and practice into the game?

-require an epic storyline or mode to get a "decent" score for this category.
-As long as the "theme" is vivid, unique, and at least some noticeable thought and effort went into the storyline - a quality fighting game should score fairly well in this category.
+require an epic story mode to get a "decent" score in this category.
+As long as the "theme" is well thought-out, distinctive, and at least some considerable thought & effort went into the storyline - a quality fighting game should score fairly well in this category.

 are definitely an important aspect of any game and can really make a statement.
-Simply put, how visually impressive was the game at the time of its debut?
+Simply put, how visually impressive and innovative was the game at the time of its debut?
 (Especially when compared to other fighting games at the time.)
-All games are judged using optimal graphical settings when options are available.
+All games are judged using optimal graphical settings when such options are available.

 ||"A fighting game is only as good as